stat545ubc-2023/collaborative-group1/README.md

 2. **TEAMWORK.md:** This document contains guidelines and agreements for teamwork, including the division of labour, timing of submissions, and communication methods.

-3. **troubleshooting-1.Rmd:** An R markdown troubleshooting document with three errors that will need correction.
+3.  **troubleshooting-1.Rmd:** An R markdown troubleshooting document for milestone 1 with three errors that needs correction.
-4.  **troubleshooting-1.md:** This is the .md output of the troubleshooting document.
+4.  **troubleshooting-1.md:** This is the .md output of the troubleshooting document for milestone 1.
+5.  **troubleshooting-2.Rmd:** An R markdown troubleshooting document for milestone 2 that needs correction.
+6.  **troubleshooting-2.md:** This is the .md output of the troubleshooting document for for milestone 2.

 ## How to run codes in our folder/Github repository
 * Clone the code